Non-fungible token: Security

-In January 2022, it was reported that some NFTs were being exploited by sellers to unknowingly gather users’ IP addresses.
+In January 2022, it was reported that some NFTs were being exploited by sellers to unknowingly gather users' IP addresses.
 The "exploit" works via the off-chain nature of NFT, as the user's computer automatically follows a web address in the NFT to display the content.
 The server at the address can then log the IP address and, in some cases, dynamically alter the returned content to show the result.
 OpenSea has a particular vulnerability to this loophole because it allows HTML files to be linked.

 Pyramid/Ponzi scheme claims

 Critics compare the structure of the NFT market to a pyramid or Ponzi scheme, in which early adopters profit at the expense of those buying in later.
 In June 2022, Bill Gates stated his belief that NFTs are "100% based on greater fool theory".

 "Rug pull" exit scams

-A "rug pull" is a scam, similar to an exit scam or a pump and dump scheme, in which the developers of an NFT or other blockchain project hype the value of a project to pump up the price and then suddenly sell all their tokens to lock in massive profits or otherwise abandon the project while removing liquidity, permanently destroying the value of the project.
+A "rug pull" is a scam, similar to an exit scam or a pump and dump scheme, in which the developers of an NFT or other blockchain project hype the value of a project to pump up the price of the NFT and then suddenly sell all their tokens to lock in massive profits or otherwise abandon the project while removing liquidity, permanently destroying the value of the project and leaving investors without their initial investment.